ermongroup/cs323-notes/probabilistic/generalizing/index.md

 problem is finding the assignment $${\sigma}$$ with maximum score or minimum cost.

-To formulate the minimum vertex cover problem as a MAX-SAT problem, we find the assignment $${\sigma}$$ that minimizes the cost of the following optimization problem: for each $$(i,j)\in E$$,
+To formulate the minimum vertex cover problem as a Weighted MAX-SAT problem, we find the assignment $${\sigma}$$ that minimizes the cost of the following optimization problem: for each $$(i,j)\in E$$,
 $${\left(X_{i}\lor X_{j}\right)}$$ with weight $$\infty$$ and for each
 $$i\in V$$, $$\neg X_{i}$$ with weight 1.

-To solve MAX-SAT, we can adapt solvers for SAT.
+To solve Weighted MAX-SAT, we can adapt solvers for SAT.
 Local search algorithms and greedy heuristics can use the cost or score function when deciding between possible moves.
 During systematic search, when exploring the search tree, solvers can use branch and bound techniques when deciding which subtrees to prune.
 This involves keeping track of lower bounds or upper bounds based on the best solution found so far and guesses for bounds in the current subtree for either the cost or score function.
-To get the bounds for the subtrees, one technique is relaxing the domain of an integer optimization problem from $$x\in\{0,1\}$$ to $$x\in[0,1]$$ and solving the easier optimization problem.
+To get the bounds for the subtrees, one technique is relaxing the domain of an integer optimization problem from $$x\in\{0,1\}$$ to
+$$x\in[0,1]$$ and solving the easier optimization problem.

 # Markov logic networks